VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 </styles>
 ```

-* Scripts - path for a new module user interface scripts
+* Scripts - path for a new module user interface scripts:

 ```xml
 <scripts>